 - Manual dexterity

 - Intense concentration

 Dentistry is a huge industry, offering many different career paths that allow you to tailor your studies and training to help you find fulfilment in your professional work.
 Below are just some of the popular specialisations in the field of dentistry.

 Study pathways for dentists

 There are opportunities for employment in dentistry at many levels, from entry-level positions requiring vocational training to specialised study for those pursuing highly skilled roles within dentistry.

-These vocational courses will allow you to join the dental profession in an entry-level role, such as dental assistant, requiring supervision from senior staff.
+These vocational courses will allow you to join the dental profession in an entry-level role, such as dental assistant.

 Study for career advancement.
 Qualify as a dentist or dental hygienist, or pursue a career specialisation.

 These study options will enable you to pursue high-level employment options requiring extensive qualification or specialisation in a particular dentistry field.